 Fhionn begins to grow.
 The flowing samite robe becomes a tattered shroud.
 The lithe form bloats.
 The sculptured face becomes a hideous hag's mask, its chin glistening with black filth.
-Suddenly, she dissembles into a roiling mass of thick black smoke which rolls away across the ceiling like tumbling grave dirt, down the tunnel and out of sight.
-You hear shattering.
+Suddenly her form dissembles entirely into a roiling mass of thick black smoke which rolls away across the ceiling like tumbling grave dirt, down the tunnel and out of sight.
+You hear the sound of earthenware shattering.

-Fhionn has gone.
+Fhonn has gone.
 Every pottery jar in the room shatters, each releasing something that looks like a mote of dust or thistledown.
 The light of dawn begins to shine through the windows above and they float towards it.